LANSA Flight 508: Victims and sole survivor

-As many as 14 other passengers were also later found to have survived the initial crash, but died awaiting rescue.
+As many as 14 other passengers were also later found to have survived the crash, but died awaiting rescue, including Koepcke's mother.

 In popular culture

 The movie Miracles Still Happen (1974) is based on the story.
-Koepcke's story was also told in the documentary film Wings of Hope (1998) by director Werner Herzog.
-Koepcke's memoir Als ich vom Himmel fiel was published by the German publisher Piper Malik on March 10, 2011.(The English edition When I Fell From the Sky, was published by Titletown Publishing in November 2011.)
+Koepcke's story was also told in the documentary film Wings of Hope (1998) by director Werner Herzog, who had narrowly avoided taking the same flight, when his reservation had been canceled due to a last minute change in itinerary.
+Koepcke's memoir Als ich vom Himmel fiel was published by the German publisher Piper Malik on March 10, 2011.
+(The English edition, titled When I Fell From the Sky, was published by Titletown Publishing in November 2011.)

-The crash also features in the final season-one episode of the Discovery Channel documentary Aircrash Confidential.
+The crash also features in the final season one episode of the Discovery Channel documentary Aircrash Confidential.
 The episode was first aired in 2011, and features an interview with Koepcke.